 - Chest volume that looks attractive under clothing

 - Restored confidence in the appearance

-As every woman’s situation is different, each breast reconstruction procedure at the Naderi Center will be unique, designed to meet her specific needs.
-Some reconstruction procedures will require a one-to-two night hospital stay, while some surgery can be performed on an outpatient basis.
-Procedures are done under general anesthesia and take from one to three hours to complete, although this duration can vary.
+As every woman’s situation is different, each breast reconstruction procedure at the Naderi Center will be unique and designed to meet her specific needs.
+Some reconstruction procedures will require a 1-2 night hospital stay, while some surgery can be performed on an outpatient basis.
+Procedures are done under general anesthesia and take anywhere from one to three hours to complete.
+However, this duration can vary as well.

 There are two major types of breast reconstruction; skin expansion and flap reconstruction.
 The exact technique utilized by Dr. Anderson will be determined by the patient’s physical needs and aesthetic desires.
 More than one surgical procedure, performed over several months, may be necessary for desired results.
 Once the breast reconstructive surgery is complete, Dr. Anderson can recreate a nipple and areola, placing these for optimal aesthetic results.

 Breast reconstruction at the Naderi Center can be immediately performed at the same time as a mastectomy, or it can be delayed and performed months or even years after the initial surgery.
 This will depend on several factors including a woman’s health and personal preference.
 In some cases, if only one breast is to be reconstructed, Dr. Anderson may recommend breast augmentation, breast reduction, or a breast lift procedure for the opposite breast.
 This can better improve breast symmetry for a more natural, visually appealing chest.

 Breast Reconstruction: Skin Expansion or Tissue Expander Technique